 Affiliation: Bradley University (Emeritus)

-During his Bradley tenure, he supervised consulting projects for more than 60 companies in conjunction with the university’s state sponsored International Trade Center.
-Previously, he taught international business, marketing, economics and management courses at Indiana, DePauw, Eastern Michigan, Roosevelt, Northwestern and Georgia State Universities as well as at Thunderbird.
+Prior to 1987, he taught international business, marketing, economics and management courses at Indiana, DePauw, Eastern Michigan, Roosevelt, Northwestern and Georgia State Universities as well as at Thunderbird.
 He also served as Program Director of the University of Michigan’s Institute of International Commerce, marketing department chair at Roosevelt University, director of the Institute of International Business at Georgia State University and Managing Director of the Georgia World Congress Institute.
-In 1995 and 2003, he served as a visiting professor of international business at the University of Economics, Prague, Czech Republic.
+In 1995 and 2003, he was a visiting professor of international business at the University of Economics, Prague, Czech Republic.

 His research and publication activities focused on international mode of entry strategies, international business curriculum content, export and import strategies for small and medium sized firms as well as the evolution of international strategies of firms based in China and the Czech Republic.
-He has published in the Journal of International Business Studies (from which he is a corecipient of a JIBS Decade Award), Journal of Consumer Marketing, International Marketing Review, Prague Economic Papers and elsewhere.
+He has published in the Journal of International Business Studies (including an article for which he is a corecipient of a JIBS Decade Award), Journal of Consumer Marketing, International Marketing Review, Prague Economic Papers and elsewhere.
 During his full-time academic career, he presented numerous scholarly papers at AIB meetings and other academic conferences in North America, Europe, Africa and Asia.